 In this page: FDI in Figures | What to consider if you invest in the Netherlands | Protection of Foreign Investment | Procedures Relative to Foreign Investment | Office Real Estate and Land Ownership | Investment Aid | Investment Opportunities | Sectors Where Investment Opportunities Are Fewer | Finding Assistance For Further Information

-According to UNCTAD's World Investment Report 2023, FDI flows to the Netherlands were negative by USD 67.3 billion in 2022, a trend that continued from the previous year, when net divestment stood at USD 77.4 billion.
-Overall, FDI inflows have been negative since 2019.
-In 2022, the total stock of FDIs reached USD 2.68 trillion, around 270% of the country’s GDP, one of the highest shares in the world.
-In 2021, the most recent year for which data are available, 25,100 multinationals were active in the Dutch business economy, representing 1.8% of the Dutch business economy as a whole.
-In the same year outflows from the Netherlands - usually among the largest investing countries in Europe – were negative by USD 1.6 billion.
-According to data by CBS, the countries holding the majority of the FDI stock as of 2022 were the U.S. (USD 553 billion), the UK (USD 519 billion), Germany (USD 280 billion), and Luxembourg (USD 186 billion).
-The majority of foreign-owned multinationals in Netherlands are active in the wholesale and retail trade sector (around 37%), followed by specialised business services (17%), manufacturing (13%), and information and communication (12% - CBS).
-According to the latest figures from the OECD, FDI inflows to the Netherlands reached USD 16.2 billion in the first semester of 2023, compared to a record inflow of USD 35.3 billion recorded in the same period one year earlier.
+According to UNCTAD's World Investment Report 2023, FDI flows to the Netherlands were negative by USD 168.4 billion in 2023, a trend that continued since 2020.
+At the end of the same period, the total stock of FDI stood at USD 2.67 trillion, one of the highest in the world.
+As per the latest available figures from CBS, in 2022, multinationals made up 2% of Dutch businesses (26.4 thousand firms) and accounted for 19% of employment.
+The U.S. led foreign-owned firms with 3,130 companies, while Germany, the UK, Belgium, and France jointly comprised 44%.
+German, French, and UK firms were the largest employers, with Belgian companies providing fewer jobs.
+According to data by CBS, the countries holding the majority of the FDI stock as of 2023 were the U.S. (USD 540 billion), the UK (USD 444 billion), Germany (USD 237 billion), and Luxembourg (USD 210 billion).
+The majority of foreign-owned multinationals in the Netherlands are active in the wholesale and retail trade sector (around 37%), followed by specialised business services (17%), manufacturing (13%), and information and communication (12% - CBS).
+According to the latest figures from the OECD, FDI inflows to the Netherlands reached USD 23.5 billion in the first semester of 2024.

+The Netherlands is one of the largest recipients and sources of FDI globally.
 The Dutch investment policy is characterized by a strong international orientation and a liberal policy towards foreign investment.
 Many Dutch companies are multinational by nature and some of these are listed on foreign stock markets.
-The Netherlands offer a competitive fiscal climate, advanced infrastructures, and a strategic location.
+The Netherlands offer a competitive fiscal climate, advanced infrastructures, and a strategic location, and treats foreign and domestic nationals equally in establishing and operating private companies.
 On the other hand, the country has a small internal market and is heavily dependent on the economic performance of its partners (especially in the EU).
 Sector-specific screening regimes are in place for the telecommunication sector, electricity and gas.
 On June 1, 2023, the FDI Act, officially known as the Security Screening of Investment, Mergers and Acquisitions Act, came into effect.
 This legislation imposes a mandatory notification requirement for investments in target undertakings across various sectors, including nuclear energy, gas and extractable energy, transportation, heat transport networks, banking and financial sectors, military goods, and items classified as dual-use, among others.
 Unlike FDI screening mechanisms in certain EU member states, the FDI Act adopts a "country-neutral" approach, encompassing Acquisition Activities not only from non-EU investors but also from those within the EU and, notably, within the Netherlands.
-The country is ranked 4th out of 82 economies in the Business Environment ranking published by The Economist and 5th out of 64 in the Global Competitiveness Ranking.
-It also ranks 7th among the 132 economies on the Global Innovation Index 2023 and 11th out of 184 countries on the 2023 Index of Economic Freedom.
+The country’s excellent business climate is shown in its standing in international rankings, as it stands 9th out of 67 economies in the Global Competitiveness Ranking.
+It also ranks 8th among the 133 countries on the Global Innovation Index 2024 and 11th out of 184 on the latest Index of Economic Freedom.

 Foreign Direct Investment | 2020 | 2021 | 2022 |